jasonkuhrt-archive/oauth2-implicit/README.md

 ##### `Options :: {}`
 Minimal configuration of the Implicit Grant flow.
 Fields:
+  - **`auth_uri :: String`**
+  The URI that the Implicit Grant Flow will run against.
+In OAuth2 parlance this URI points to the Authorization Server.
   - **`client_id :: String`**
   The client_id to make the OAuth request with.
 You should attain this from the Authorization Server during Application Registration time.
   - **`scope :: String || Array`**